Battle of Kumsong: Interregnum (26 June – 12 July)

 In the first days of July the PVA/KPA carried out few attacks in strength, but the Eighth Army had no illusions about the future.
 Reports of troop movements, heavy traffic and stockpiling behind PVA/KPA lines alerted all commanders that they were preparing to strike again in force.
 PVA counter-reconnaissance screens made it difficult to ascertain how much strength the Chinese were massing, but the concentrations were greatest on the central front around Kumsong.
 The first offensive, however, came in the Cheorwon rather than in the Kumsong sector.
 On 6 July elements of the PVA 73rd Division attacked through the defensive positions of the PVA 69th Division and struck two ROK 2nd Infantry Division outposts on Arrowhead.
-For over thirty hours the defenders had to repel the Chinese forces, often at close range.
+For over 30 hours the defenders had to repel the Chinese forces, often at close range.
 The PVA drew back on 8 July to regroup, but that night they returned in the wake of 6,500 rounds of artillery and mortar fire, and won possession of the north slope of one of the ridges.
 A ROK counterattack on 9 July failed to oust them and action became intermittent.
 Early on 11 July, two ROK companies, in a fight lasting almost three hours, forced the PVA to pull back.
 During the battles for Arrowhead the ROK commander rotated his assault troops; in the 11 July encounter he used four battalions to exert maximum pressure and to provide a continuous flow of fresh troops.
 The six-day struggle for Arrowhead caused over 500 casualties for the ROK 2nd Division while the estimated Chinese losses were slightly over 750.

-A Chinese tank No. 215 T-34 from 4th Tank Regiment, 2nd Tank Division, allegedly destroyed four enemy tanks and damaged another M46 Patton tank during its fight from 6 to 8 July 1953.
-It also destroyed 26 bunkers,9 artillery pieces, and a truck.
+A Chinese tank No. 215 T-34 from 4th Tank Regiment, 2nd Tank Division, allegedly destroyed four UNC tanks and damaged another M46 Patton tank during its fight from 6 to 8 July 1953.
+It also destroyed 26 bunkers, nine artillery pieces and a truck.
 That tank is now preserved in the Military Museum of the Chinese People's Revolution.